 Public-facing life insurance companies or sales organizations are being forced to work remotely due to COVID-19 public health restrictions.
 Working remotely will be difficult in the first two weeks of the lockdown until new workflow procedures are standardized and implemented.
 In our experience, the level of difficulty will decrease each day as you get used to the telesales process versus face-to-face life insurance sales.

 We have transitioned to 100% telesales from a combination of face-to-face selling and telesales.
 Our new sales process was a direct response to government mandates regarding social distancing.
-Our new telesales process doesn’t involve any personal interaction, which is safer for our clients and sales agents.
-Our clients find our telesales process to be a more convenient and stress-free way to purchase life insurance.
+These telesales process doesn’t involve any personal interaction, which is safer for our clients and sales agents.
+However, it is a convenient and stress-free way to purchase life insurance.

 5.The requirement of next level communication skills and tools